cefriel/procedural-kg-llm/README.md

 ### data
 - **json**: this folder contains the input procedures in the original json format
 - **output-ttl**: this folder contains the output turtle KGs generated from the textual procedures
-- **ontology**: this folder contains the demo procedural ontology used in the experiments
+- **ontology**: this folder contains the demo procedural ontology used as reference in the experiments